-This document therefore focuses on instances the council may require planning obligations and secure them via S106 legal agreements.
+This document therefore focuses on instances where the council may require planning obligations and secure them via S106 legal agreements.
 Section 106 of the Town and Country Planning Act 1990 (as amended) sets out the framework for the collection of planning obligations.
-In line with Regulation 122 of The Community Infrastructure Levy Regulations (2010)(as amended by the 2011 and 2019 regulations), Paragraph 57 of the NPPF and the Planning Practice Guidance (PPG) on Planning Obligations, S106 contributions may only constitute a condition for granting planning permission if they meet the tests that they are necessary to make the development acceptable:
+In line with Regulation 122 of The Community Infrastructure Levy Regulations (2010)(as amended by the 2011 and 2019 regulations), Paragraph 57 of the NPPF and the Planning Practice Guidance (PPG) on Planning Obligations, S106 contributions may only constitute a reason for granting planning permission if they meet the tests that they are: